serjozhka/SlavicCauses/Slavia2020/README.md

 Raw data are in slavic_nominal_causes_2020_01_full_231_contexts_11_lgs.xlsx This file contains 231 parallel contexts in 11 Slavic languages.
 Each row corresponds to a parallel context and has a conventional number used for reference purposes.
 Examples are tagged by
-- whether or not they contains a nominal causal construction
+- whether or not they contain a nominal causal construction
 - which causal  marker is used
 - in most cases, markers are tagged by the cognacy class of markers.
 NB: this is an .xlsx file, these data cannot be read by R because of the problems with the Cyrillic script.